 With video doorbells, video and audio quality matter, but the real trick is getting the notifications just right.
 That way, you're not bombarded by alerts, but you don't miss anything important, either.

 The Nest Hello ($199) succeeds by continuously recording video, so you never have the frustrating experience of firing up the app just to see video of someone walking away.
-Facial recognition lets you know who's at the door by name, and it can also distinguish between people and cars.
+Facial recognition lets you know who's at the door by name, and it can also distinguish between people and cars, as well as packages.
 What's more, you can separate the field of vision into multiple zones, which helps you customize the notifications.

 The Nest Hello video doorbell is sleek and slim, at 4.6 x 1.7 x 1 inches, and has rounded corners.
 On its face is a round doorbell button lit by a blue ring, with the camera above it.

 Its small size leaves no room for onboard power, which means the Nest Hello requires a wired connection with 16 to 24 volts of power.
 That power requirement can be an issue for older houses — I previously had to get the transformer on my 1946-built bungalow upgraded to get a Ring Pro doorbell with the same power requirements to work.

 By comparison, many of Ring's video doorbells — such as the Ring Video Doorbell and Ring Video Doorbell 3 — can be either wired or run on battery power alone, which makes them easier to install on doors where there was not previously a doorbell.